DhruvDahikar/DocuMind-AI-Document-Engine/README.md

 # DocuMind: AI Document Engine

 **DocuMind** is a multi-agent AI system designed to solve the "Unstructured Data Problem."
-It ingests chaotic documents—financial invoices, receipts, and complex legal contracts—and transforms them into structured, verifiable, and actionable intelligence.
+It ingests chaotic documents—financial invoices, receipts, and complex legal contracts and transforms them into structured, verifiable, and actionable intelligence.

 Unlike standard LLM wrappers that simply "guess" at data, DocuMind implements a **Hybrid Intelligence Architecture**.
 It fuses the creative flexibility of Large Language Models with the strict reliability of deterministic algorithms to ensure data accuracy through mathematical validation and self-correction.